timofeymukha/libWallModelledLES/docs/quickstart.rst

     type         Spalding;
   }

-* In your :code:`0` directory, you should add a new volScalarField, :code:`h`, see the :ref:`sampling` section for details.
+* In your :code:`0` directory, you should add a new volScalarField, :code:`hSampler`, see the :ref:`sampling` section for details.
-  For a quick start, set the value of :code:`h` to :code:`uniform 0` at the wall, and use :code:`zeroGradient` at all non-wall patch boundaries.
+  For a quick start, set the value of :code:`hSampler` to :code:`uniform 0` at the wall, and use :code:`zeroGradient` at all non-wall patch boundaries.
   This will lead to sampling from the wall adjacent-cell, which is very robust, but inaccurate.